-A final examination week is scheduled for the last four days of each semester.
-Final examinations will be scheduled in two-hour blocks during final exam week.
-The final exam period will be free of regularly scheduled classes, extracurricular activities, and chapels.
-Some form of test or evaluation of student progress will be conducted for each regularly scheduled course (except for field experiences, internships, etc.) during finals week.
-Students with three or more examinations scheduled in an 18-hour period may petition one or more of the professors involved to reschedule a final.
-If the student cannot reach an agreement with any of the professors involved, the student may appeal to the Office of Academic Affairs.
-All final examination adjustments are to be initiated by the student and approved either by the professor involved or by the Office of Academic Affairs, no later than one week prior to the scheduled final exam week.
+A final exam week is scheduled for the last four days of each term.
+Final exams will be scheduled in twohour blocks during final exam week.
+The final exam period will be free of regularly scheduled classes, extracurricular activities, and spiritual life.
+Some form of test evaluation of student progress will be conducted for each regularly scheduled course (except for field experiences, internships, etc.) during finals week.
+Under normal circumstances, students may not take final exams early.
+If a student requires a final exam to be moved to an earlier time, the student must petition the dean of his/her major to reschedule.
+The student will have to pay an exam reschedule fee, per exam rescheduled.
+All fees must be paid prior to taking the rescheduled final exams.
+All final exam adjustments are to be initiated by the student and approved by the Dean of the student's major and the professors involved.
+All requests for the rescheduling of a final exam(s) must be submitted no later than November 1 of the Fall term and April 1 of the Spring term.